 It’s certainly possible to buy a duplex or other small multi-unit property in rent-ready condition.
 Of course, they will likely be at market price.
 Rent-ready properties include turnkey real estate, and sometimes come fully rented with property management services.

 On the other hand, buying a foreclosure or fixer-upper may offer a really good deal.
 Buying below market price builds equity.
 However, you’ll have to spend time and money getting it ready to rent.
 That’s an expense itself, but so are lost rent and the payments you’ll have to cover until tenants are in the property.

 Hire a Professional Inspector

-Investigate the Vacancy Rate for the Building
+Calculate the Vacancy Rate

 Gross Operating Income

-Also look at the seasonality of expenses.
-Some months (perhaps winter in your area), will have higher costs than others.
+Expenses for a small multi-family building include property taxes, insurance, advertising, maintenance, utilities, property management fees (if you outsource), and professional services like legal or accounting.
+Include mortgage payments including interest.
+Also include seasonal expenses.
+Some months have higher costs than others.
 It’s good to be aware of when the budget might be hit harder than at other times.

 Net Operating Income (NOI)

 Net operating income is what’s left over from gross rent after paying the expenses.
 Typically, this goes by the name “cash flow.”
 Ideally, you want cash flow to be a positive figure, meaning you made money during that period.
 If it’s negative, it means the property cost you money during that period.
 Calculating the NOI will show you how profitable the prospective property may be.